CSI Prediction Using Diffusion Models: CSI Prediction

 \subsubsection{Inference}

-In the inference step, after predicting the next CSI frame, the generated sample is appended to the input sequence and fed back into the model to predict the subsequent time step.
-This procedure is repeated until the desired prediction horizon is reached, as summarized in Algorithm~\ref{alg:inference_AR}.
+During inference, each generated CSI frame is appended to the input sequence and fed back into the temporal encoder to predict the next step.
+This recursive process continues until the desired prediction horizon is reached, as summarized in Algorithm~\ref{alg:inference_AR}.